SigmaFlowX/Options-Market-Making/README.md

 ## disclaimer
 This project is purely for educational purposes and I personally do not exepct it to be profitable for 2 key reasons: <br>
-1) I don't have market maker fees on the exchange
+1) I don't have market maker fees on the exchange (In fact my fee rate is as high as 2%)
 2) I am not hunting super low latencies with my code but that is aboslutely necessary for market making

 Options market is chosen beacuse of its high spreads and low liquidity thanks to which I won't burn a ton of moeny in fees while testing and can really not care about latency.